iamPulakesh/Aws_Cloudcommander/ReadMe.md

   ]
 }
 ```
--Now the IAM user running the bot has permission to call `sts:AssumeRole` on the role we created.
+- Now the IAM user running the bot has permission to call `sts:AssumeRole` on the role we created.

 ### 2. Configure the Bot